Wireless AI Evolution: From Statistical Learners to Electromagnetic-Guided Foundation Models: Framework of EIT-SPT Enabled Wireless Foundation Models

-This layer is crucial for instilling physical causality directly into the learned representations of WFMs.
-It achieves this by formulating SPT tasks that are rooted in EIT principles, rather than relying on generic learning objectives.
+This layer achieves this by formulating SPT tasks that are rooted in EIT principles, rather than relying on generic learning objectives.
 For instance, we can compel the model to perform wave equation-constrained masked autoencoding on EM field data, and then reconstruct wavenumber channel representations consistent with wave physics.
-By requiring WFMs to learn features that inherently align with fundamental EM laws and interactions, this layer enhances its ability to generalize across diverse and previously unseen electromagnetic environments and contributes to more efficient learning by embedding strong physical priors, thereby reducing the need to learn these principles purely from data.
+By requiring WFMs to learn features that inherently align with fundamental EM laws and interactions, this layer enhances its ability to generalize across diverse and previously unseen EM environments and contributes to more efficient learning by embedding strong physical priors, thereby reducing the need to learn these principles purely from data.

+{In summary, the proposed EIT-SPT framework bridges the gap between statistical learning and physical reality, which is established through the statistical approximation of physical operators.
+By training on data strictly constrained by the Green’s function manifold in data layer and minimizing reconstruction objectives that enforce spatial causality in pre-training layer, the WFM is compelled to internalize the governing wave equations as latent feature representations by physics-informed network architecture.
+This allows the statistical model to approximate the deterministic propagation rules of the physical environment, ensuring consistency with EM laws.
+It is worth distinguishing the proposed EIT-SPT framework from the conventional physics-informed neural networks (PINNs).
+While PINNs typically function as neural solvers that minimize residuals of partial differential equations for specific instances, the EIT-SPT framework operates as a foundation model learner that internalizes physical laws into universal latent representations via EIT-compliant pre-training.}